thelonesomeprogrammer/rusty-bar/README.md

 ### want to help
-at this point you shuld properply help at CNX insted, but it is your call i will accept all the help i can get just go to the discord server
+at this point you shuld properply help at CNX insted, but it is your call i will accept all the help i can get. if you chose to help here just go to the discord server

 ### dicord
 https://discord.gg/TpFsgrsbvb